openharmony/docs/en/application-dev/internationalization/i18n-guidelines.md

     ```js
-   var firstPos = breakIterator.first(); // Set a BreakIterator object to the first break point, that is, the start position of the text.
+   let firstPos = breakIterator.first(); // Set a BreakIterator object to the first break point, that is, the start position of the text.
-   var lastPos = breakIterator.last(); // Set a BreakIterator object to the last break point, that is, the position after the text end.
+   let lastPos = breakIterator.last(); // Set a BreakIterator object to the last break point, that is, the position after the text end.
    // Move a BreakIterator object forward or backward by a certain number of break points.
    // If a positive number is input, move backward.
 If a negative number is input, move forward.
 If no value is input, move one position backward.
    // When the object is moved out of the text length range, -1 is returned.
-   var nextPos = breakIterator.next(-2);
+   let nextPos = breakIterator.next(-2);
-   var previousPos = breakIterator.previous(); // Move a BreakIterator object to the previous break point.
+   let previousPos = breakIterator.previous(); // Move a BreakIterator object to the previous break point.
 When the text length is out of the range, -1 is returned.
    // Move a BreakIterator object to the break point following the position specified by offset.
 If the object is moved out of the text length range, -1 is returned.
-   var followingPos = breakIterator.following(10);
+   let followingPos = breakIterator.following(10);
    ```

 5. Determine whether a position is a break point.